You carry real responsibility.

 Back above you.

-And the barrier stays.
+And the ceiling stays.

 Authority has to be made explicit.